How to crochet in rows

 1. Crochet a foundation chain.

-2. Commence the subsequent row by omitting the initial chain from the hook, unless explicitly directed otherwise.
-Introduce the hook beneath the rear loop of the second chain from the hook.
+2. To start the next row, skip the first ch from the hook, unless otherwise written.
+Insert the hook under the back loop of the second ch from the hook.

-3. Execute the crochet for every stitch in this second row using the back loops of the foundation chain.
+3. Crochet all stitches of this second row through the back loops of the foundation chain.

-5. Keep in mind that the inaugural stitch of a fresh row is crocheted into the second stitch from the hook.
-The hook should also traverse under both top loops of the preceding row.
+5. Remember that the first stitch of a new row gets crocheted into the second stitch from the hook.
+The hook should also go under both top loops of the previous row.

-6. Iterate through steps 4-5 until the pattern is successfully concluded.
+6. Repeat steps 4-5 until you finish the pattern.

 Still have questions?